🖼️ Image Compressor

 Why should I compress my images?

-What image formats does the compressor support?
+What image formats do you support?

 How much can I reduce an image's file size?